victordomingos/optimize-images/docs/docs_EN.md

 `pip3 install pillow==5.0.0 optimize-images`).
 In case you have already migrated to Python 3.7, you should be fine with Pillow 5.1.0 or later.

+If you are able to swap Pillow with the faster version [Pillow-SIMD](https://github.com/uploadcare/pillow-simd), you should be able to get a considerably faster speed.
+For that reason, we provide, as a friendly courtesy, an optional shell script (`replace_pillow__macOS.sh`) to replace Pillow with the faster Pillow-SIMD on macOS.
+Please notice, however, that it usually requires a compilation step and it was not throughly tested by us, so your mileage may vary.

 ### On iPhone or iPad (in Pythonista 3 for iOS)